PlebeiusGaragicus/quick-site-demo/README.md

 pnpm run dev
 ```

 ---

-## WEBSITE DESIGN:
+## WEB APP DESIGN:

-This website will be for "Hood River Forge" which is a non-profit...
-DESCRIBE THE WEB PAGE HERE...
-USE SEVERAL PARAGRAPHS
+This web app...

-PLACE IMAGES IN THE `assets/` directory (if desired), then describe them and where they should go in the website.
+NOTE: PLACE IMAGES IN THE `assets/` directory (if needed), then describe them and how they should be used.